 Come Unto Christ

 Why are these things not discussed more expressly in Church?
 What good comes from a Sunday School lesson that engages the history (which is fragmented) of plural marriage?
 What are the chances that the typical class instructor will be able to understand and discuss the topic in a way that will answer every class member’s questions and concerns and still bring the spirit of Christ’s atoning sacrifice to the class?

-By focusing on saving principals rather than historical details (details, which as noted above are not only controversial and open to differing interpretations but are often fragmented and incomplete) the Church maintains its core mission of bringing people to Christ.
+By focusing on saving principals rather than historical details (details which, as noted above, are not only controversial and open to differing interpretations, but are often fragmented and incomplete), the Church maintains its core mission of bringing people to Christ.

 Latter-day Saint General Authorities were once taught by these same kinds of volunteer instructors or taught classes from the same lesson material that is given to the weakest of Saints.
 There is no School of Prophets for modern Latter-day Saints who plan to someday become a Stake President or General Authority.

 Those called to the highest leadership positions are chosen by revelation based often on the individual’s worthiness and willingness (including past experience) to serve.
-The callings are not based on their scholarly achievements or insights or what bits of obscure knowledge they may have about past Mormon history.
+The callings are not based on their scholarly achievements or insights or what bits of obscure knowledge they may have about past Church history.
 Leaders aren’t necessarily any better informed on historical issues than any other member.
-Unfortunately the lack of qualified education on these past historical topics pretty much guarantees that few members will know about them.
+Unfortunately, the lack of qualified education on these past historical topics pretty much guarantees that few members will know about them.

 The Internet, with all its good and bad, has opened the vaults and the windows and has illuminated things which were once lost.
 Internet disclosure does not, of course, automatically give context to the information which is shared.
 Context often leaves open the door of interpretation and, like many things of controversy, interpretations can vary widely (a topic for another future post).